 Subscribe to News RSS feed

-The roads that were repaired by the Jefferson County Road Department are as follows:
+The roads that were repaired and work done by the Jefferson County Road Department:

 According to an online property market site, the Plaza Hotel at 2 Convention Center Drive was sold at an auction on June 2.
 The starting bid was $750,000, but the site — loopnet.com — doesn’t indicate how much the 200-room hotel that’s attached to the Pine Bluff Convention Center sold for.

 Brian Ramsey has been promoted to associate athletic director for external operations at the University of Arkansas at Monticello.
 Ramsey spent eight years as the department’s communications director.

 The University of Arkansas at Monticello chapter of Psi Chi psychology honor society was selected as a “Model Chapter of the Year,” one of 27 nationally to receive the award, according to Rick Clubb, dean of the School of Social and Behavioral Sciences.